tugberkugurlu/go-bloggy/web/posts/2021/2021-03-27_21-14-00-whiteboard-coding-interviews-might-not-be-as-bad-as-you-think.md

 - whiteboard-coding-interviews-might-not-be-as-bad-as-you-think
 ---

-Whiteboard style coding interviews (a.k.a. leetcode style, interviewing through CS trivia questions) has a bad reputation, and within the software industry they are being perceived as "bad interview practice" in general (e.g. "[Why whiteboard interviews are BROKEN](https://www.youtube.com/watch?v=CkmiRCjnl-k)", "[Coding Interviews are Broken](https://www.youtube.com/watch?v=bx3--22D4E4)", and there are many others like these).
+Whiteboard-style coding interviews has a bad reputation, and within the software industry they are being perceived as "bad interview practice" in general (e.g. "[Why whiteboard interviews are BROKEN](https://www.youtube.com/watch?v=CkmiRCjnl-k)", "[Coding Interviews are Broken](https://www.youtube.com/watch?v=bx3--22D4E4)", and there are many others like these).
 Despite this perception, many companies (especially the top-tier tech companies, a.k.a.
 [FAANG](https://medium.com/dev-genius/whats-faang-a9561bb713e2) and the likes) still hire software engineers through this interviewing process.

+> What I mean by "whiteboard-style coding interviews" is an assessment through algorithms and data structure based coding challenges which performed within a coding environment that doesn't reflect the day-to-day experience of an engineer, e.g. whiteboard, rudimentary online coding editor, etc. This is also known as "leetcode-style", interviewing through CS trivia questions, etc. So, a physical whiteboard doesn't necessarily need to be present, but it's a name that's often associated with this type of interviews.

 As someone who has conducted 100+ tech interviews within the last 4 years and also as someone who has failed this type of interviews nearly dozen times in the last 6 years, I would like to express my thoughts on why this perception might not be the most accurate one, why organizations still stick with this type of interviewing style despite the negative perception, and also why this type of interviews can and should even be perceived positively by candidates.